 Of course there is no ‘one size fits all’ approach, there are lots of methodologies available in today’s project management world.
 Gone are the days when the traditional waterfall approach of PRINCE2 was seen as the only way to successfully manage a project.
 Newer Agile methodologies such as Scrum are growing in popularity, even outside the IT sector where they first took hold.
 Indeed, new flavours of Agile seem to be emerging all the time, challenging their more traditional counterparts.
 With so many methodologies available, not to mention all the associated terminology, how is the Higher Education professional supposed to know which one to choose?
 Which will get the best results for their project?
 And which will they actually like using?

-At this year’s AUA conference I will be delivering a session which explores these project management approaches, bringing some clarity to the differences between them and discussing when it might be most appropriate to use each.
+In my one day session I will be delivering a workshop which explores these project management approaches, bringing some clarity to the differences between them and discussing when it might be most appropriate to use each.
 The structured framework of more traditional approaches can, for example, be very helpful in highly regulated environments, where you need more formal governance and control and are often working to a fixed deadline.
 Agile techniques, by comparison, can be particularly useful in more fluid, rapidly changing environments, and are focused on giving the customer what they really want (even if they don’t know what that is yet).

 Projects, however, don’t usually fit neatly into one of these categories, and in reality you don’t actually have to choose.
 There is no need to feel restricted to one approach, it is entirely possible to select the most helpful aspects of different methodologies and create a blend.
 Some more recent methodologies attempt to do just.
 PRINCE2 Agile, for example, strives to combine the discipline and framework of the more traditional approaches with newer agile techniques which are arguably more productive.